 In stark contrast to the previously reviewed sit-inside kayak, we have the Wilderness Systems Pungo 120.
 This comes with a plethora of features to make your first kayak trips an absolute breeze.
 A fantastic structure and ergonomic design provide a stable hull that seems to glide through the water like it’s air.

-This kayak is made with streamlining and stability in mind.
+This kayak for beginners is made with streamlining and stability in mind.
 The renowned hull makes slicing through the water a dream.
 It provides plenty of speed for even the novice kayak paddler.
 The low profile and wide hull are complimented by the pointed bow and stern.

 The kayak hull features adjustable foot braces for multiple footrest positions providing support for all heights of the rider.
 The protective thigh pads can also be adjusted to the rider’s preference.
 The fully adjustable seat provides airflow throughout the back and base to keep you cool even on the hottest days.